rscarson/blog/embedding_js_with_rustyscript.md

 ## Conclusion
 Embedding a JS or TS component into Rust does not have to be difficult or time consuming.
 By leveraging API wrappers like rustyscript we can include a full-fledged runtime with very little learning curve or time investment.

-This example and more can be found on [rustyscript's github repository](https://github.com/rscarson/rustyscript)
+This example's source code and more can be found on [rustyscript's github repository](https://github.com/rscarson/rustyscript)